SecureSecrets-dev/bt-passwordsafe-api-csharp/README NuGet.md

 # BT.PasswordSafe.API

 A .NET package for interacting with BeyondTrust Password Safe API.
-This package provides a simple and intuitive interface for retrieving passwords, managed accounts and managed systems from BeyondTrust Password Safe.
+This package provides a simple and intuitive interface for retrieving passwords, secrets, managed accounts and managed systems from BeyondTrust Password Safe.

 ## Features